product-os/versionist/README.md

 If you are making use of `getIncrementLevelFromCommit`, you'll want to pass the version number *before* the release, so it gets incremented automatically.

+If omitted, `--current` will equal the greater version from the versions returned by the `getChangelogDocumentedVersions` hook.

 ### `--config`